borkox/uni-sofia-rl-project/README.md

 Author: Borislav Markov

 ## Intro
-This project is for university course on Reinforcement Learning, FMI, Sofia University.
+This project is for university class on Reinforcement Learning, FMI, Sofia University.
-Contains Actor Critic python implementation  for learning the Acrobot<sup>[3]</sup> OpenGym environment.
+It is a Actor-Critic python implementation for learning the Acrobot<sup>[3]</sup> from the
+OpenGym environment.

 ## Environment Description <sup>[3]</sup>
 The Acrobot environment consists